LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/important-constraints.md

 ## Lack of Supported Metrics

-For Version 1, the focus was just getting the system reliable and consistent, so right now the only supported metric class is sentiment.
-However, functions for performance functions have been created and just need to be connected.
+Right now the only supported metric class is sentiment.
+More metric classes are
+planned and outlined in the roadmap.

 ---